 Although there is no direct command to fast as the method of afflicting the soul on the Day of Atonement, there is good Biblical evidence that fasting is to be commended.

-To see the significance of fasting at this time we must recall that the purpose of this day symbolizes the atonement and reconciliation to God of all those who rise in the second resurrection and that all those who take part in the second resurrection are considered children resulting from the marriage of Christ and those in the first resurrection.
+To see the significance of fasting at this time we must recall that the purpose of this day symbolizes the atonement and reconciliation to God of all those who rise in the second resurrection and that all those who take part in the second resurrection are considered spiritual children resulting from the marriage of Christ and those in the first resurrection.
 Also and most importantly, those who rise in the second resurrection will be those who have died experiencing Satan's way of life – a way of wickedness, oppression, selfishness and hurt toward others.
-Even though Satan and his demons will not be around to spread their negative influences, these people of the second resurrection will be in great need of spiritual help to break free of their past evil ways.
+Even though Satan and his demons will not be able to spread their negative influences at this time, these people of the second resurrection will be in great need of spiritual help to break free of their past evil ways.
 In Isa 58:6 we are told three essential things about fasting, namely,

 1) One of the most effective ways to help people break loose from evil ways is to afflict the soul by fasting;